Hampton Roads & Richmond Points/Certificate Options when considering temporary housing, with emphasis on value per point

 B. Marriott: Residence Inn Norfolk Downtown - Category 3 - 17.5k points/night

-C. Marriott: Glass Light Hotel & Gallery, Autograph Collection doesn't have great long term stay amenities, but has a 4.7/5 at the time of this writing and is often good value per point, and a category 4 hotel.
+C. Marriott: Glass Light Hotel & Gallery, Autograph Collection doesn't have great long-term stay amenities, but has a 4.7/5 at the time of this writing and is often good value per point, and a category 4 hotel.
+My wife & I loved it, though we felt the food in the restaurant is hit or miss for lunch or dinner in part because they try to be so unique, while the service, room, & property were all great.
+This property is often eligible with 35k/night certificates, which is what we used.

 D. Candlewood Suites Norfolk Airport - full kitchen, airport shuttle, pets allowed - 14k pts vs $121 on a Tuesday night in April